 Markets for recyclables fluctuate a great deal.
 Depending on market values, the City may receive some revenue for materials, which will then be put towards the overall program cost.
 All materials go through an intermediate processor who prepares the materials for markets and ship them to the various paper mills and plastic or glass or aluminum plants.
-With the expansion of our curbside program in 2008, materials are now being sorted at the processing facility rather than at the curb by the drivers.
-This increases convenience for our customers and allows us to add more items to the list already of those already accepted for recycling.

 What happened to the drop-off centers?

 The drop-off centers were available for residents of the City of Tampa who did not have curbside recycling.
 As all residents with curbside garbage service now have curbside recycling service, there is no longer a need for the drop-off centers.